Giovannix97/ModBot/README.md

 4. Leave all the others fields as default and press Review + create.
 When the resource is been correctly deployed go to resource.
 5. In the lateral menu choose 'Keys'.
 6. Search for the 'URI', copy it and save it in the file *.env* in the main folder of the project in `CosmosDbEndpoint` field.
+Copy it and save it also in the file *local.settings.json* into *functions* folder in `CosmosDbEndpoint` field.
 7. Search for the 'PRIMARY KEY', copy it and save it in the file *.env* in the main folder of the project in `CosmosDbKey` field.
+Copy it and save it also in the file *local.settings.json* into *functions* folder in `CosmosDbKey` field.
+8. Search for the 'PRIMARY CONNECTION STRING'.
+Copy it and save it also in the file *local.settings.json* into *functions* folder in `CONNECTION_STRING` field.

 ### Web App Bot
 ---